zhouyuan888888/DragNeXt/README.md

 ## 1. Todo list
 - [x] open Github repository for DragNeXt;
 - [x] initialize a README.md;
+- [ ] add more visualized results in the repository;
 - [ ] upload the code of DragNeXt;
 - [ ] re-clean and polish the code;
 - [ ] detail the packages required by DragNeXt;
-- [ ] add more visualized results in the repository;

 ## 2. BibTeX
-If your find this repository is useful for your research, give us a star and cite our paper!
+If you find this repository is useful for your research, please give us a star and cite our paper!
 ```bibtex
 @article{zhou2025dragnext,
   title={DragNeXt: Rethinking Drag-Based Image Editing},